Every baby, toddler and preschooler is taught the life saving maneuver of rolling to their back and floating unassisted until help can arrive.

 WHAT IS SWIM SURVIVAL SAFETY™?

 Swim Survival Safety™ is the SWIMBABES™ foundation of our swimming school.
 We will teach your infant, toddler or preschooler to turn over and float independently in case of an accidental topple or walk to the water.
-Most infants can learn this skill in 14-16 lessons, most toddlers in 10-12 lessons and most preschoolers in 4-8 lessons.
+Most infants can learn this skill in 14-16 lessons, most toddlers in 10-12 lessons and most preschoolers in 4-8 lessons. (based on

 HOW DOES IT DIFFER FROM OTHER SWIMMING LESSONS FOR BABIES, TODDLERS AND PRESCHOOLERS?

 If faced with an unexpected fall in to the water, how will your baby, toddler or preschooler react?
 Panic? or Problem solve?

 This is the first goal of Swim Survival Safety™.
 Swim Survival Safety™can be defined as Aquatic Problem Solving.